M.Ed. Instructional Technology FAQsOVERVIEW GA CERTIFICATION COURSES FAQS KSU CATALOG

 What is an Instructional Technology Masters (M.Ed.) degree, and what does it prepare me to do?

-The program is built on the Georgia Professional Standards Commission (GaPSC) Standards for Instructional Technology and the International Society for Technology in Education (ISTE) Technology Coach standards (ISTE-C) .
+The program is built on the Georgia Professional Standards Commission (GaPSC) Standards for Instructional Technology and the International Society for Technology in Education (ISTE) Standards for Educators (ISTE-E) .
 These standards will:

 Help you use technology in your classroom to improve student learning

 Help you help other educators use technology to improve student learning.

 This degree is designed to create technology teacher leaders who stay in the classroom, but use technology effectively and serve as a resource for their schools and grade-level or content-area teams.

 This degree can also lead to part-time or full-time education-related leadership positions at the school/district level or in educational service agencies.
 Some of these positions may be technology related, such as technology coaches or technology integration specialists.
 With instructional technology expertise, some students become more marketable to assume content-related leadership positions, such as math/science coordinators, ELL coordinators, professional development specialists, etc.